 1. Pulau Tiga – Survivor Island

 Pulau Tiga one day tour is not the most popular island hopping tour from Kota Kinabalu, but it was definitely my favorite.
 It’s also called Survivor Island because the TV show “Survivor” shoot there the very first edition.
+This pristine paradise islands prove that Sabah is definitely worth visiting.

 National Park Pulau Tiga consists of three islands: Pulau Tiga is the biggest one; Pulau Kalampunian Besar is the Sand Spit Island which is basically white sand and pristine waters; Snake Island is the Pulau Kalampunian Damit, very rocky and snakes like to hide in there.